By Dr. Sarah Bennett, NMD / July 22, 2019

 The final important sex hormone to discuss is testosterone.
 Many people think of teenage boys with acne and high libido or body builders when they think of testosterone, but what people don’t realize is that women need it as well.

-Testosterone not only helps to build muscle mass and improve libido, but also to improve cognition, assertiveness, performance, insulin sensitivity, anxiety management and even pain.
+Testosterone not only helps to build muscle mass and improves libido, but also to improve cognition, energy, mood, assertiveness, performance, insulin sensitivity, anxiety management and even pain.

 Excess testosterone levels are often seen in women with PCOS (polycystic ovarian syndrome) which is becoming increasingly prevalent.
 Excess testosterone in women leads to acne, increased facial and body hair, deep voice, clotoral enlargement, estrogen dominance, hair loss and more.

-As touched upon earlier, the two main types of HRT are therapies that utilize bio-identical hormones and synthetic hormones.
+Hormonal replacement therapy comes in two main types bio-identical hormones and synthetic hormones.

 Bio-identical hormones are molecularly identical to the hormones naturally produced in your body and have been shown to have a much lower risk profile than synthetic hormones.
 This is why many naturopathic practices and med spas are going this route lately.